sophiebatten123/GinAmore/README.md

 ### Main Image

 The main image on the site was carefully selected, with the aim to entice customers to explore the site further, thus improving the sites google metrics.
-The bold and contrasting colours within this image were then selected using Google Chromes DEV Tools and applied within the rest of the site.
+The bold and contrasting colours within this image were then selected using [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and applied within the rest of the site.

 ![Main Image](static/images/main_image.PNG)

 ### Popular Gins

+Gin products feature on the sites homepage to promote engagement on the site and improving the chances of customers exploring products further.
+The images where chosen to suit the sophisticated nature of the site and its key colours.

 ![Popular Gins](static/images/our_gins_home.PNG)

 ### Our Cocktails

+On the sites homepage customers are enticed to explore the sites cocktail recipes through artistic pictures and carefully selected category names.
+This was done to improve the CTR (Click Through Rate) and the time spent on the site.

 ![Our Cocktails](static/images/cocktails_home.PNG)